The Radius Distribution of Planets Around Cool Stars

 \section{Abstract}

-We calculate an empirical, non-parametric estimate of the shape of the radius distribution of small planets with periods less than 90 days using the small yet well-characterized sample of cool ($T_{\rm eff} <4000 $K) dwarf stars in the \Kepler\ catalog.
-Using a new technique we call a modified kernel density estimator (MKDE) and carefully correcting for incompleteness, we show that planets with radii $\sim$1.25 $\Rearth$ are the most common planets around these stars.
-An apparent overabundance of planets with radii 2-2.5 $\Rearth$ may be evidence for a population of planets with H/He atmospheres.
-Lastly, the sharp rise in the radius distribution from $\sim$4 $\Rearth$ to 2 $\Rearth$ implies that a large number of planets await discovery around cool dwarfs as the sensitivities of ground-based surveys increase.
-The radius distribution will continue to be tested with future Kepler results, but the features reported herein are robust features of the current dataset and thus invite theoretical explanation in the context of planetary system formation and evolution around cool stars.
+We calculate an empirical, non-parametric estimate of the shape of the period-marginalized radius distribution of planets with periods less than 150 days using the small yet well-characterized sample of cool ($T_{\rm eff} <4000 $K) dwarf stars in the \Kepler\ catalog.
+In particular, we present and validate a new procedure, based on weighted kernel density estimation, to reconstruct the shape of the planet radius function down to radii smaller than the completeness limit of the survey at the longest periods.
+Under the assumption that the period distribution of planets does not change dramatically with planet radius, we show that the occurrence of planets around these stars continues to increase to below 1 $\Rearth$, and that there is no strong evidence for a turnover in the planet radius function.
+In fact, we demonstrate using many iterations of simulated data that a spurious turnover may be inferred from data even when the true distribution continues to rise toward smaller radii.
+Finally, the sharp rise in the radius distribution below $\sim$3 $\Rearth$ implies that a large number of planets await discovery around cool dwarfs as the sensitivities of ground-based transit surveys increase.